jakehova/knowledgedump/tech/aws/exam/sa/rough-notes/exam-notes-2.md

     * All support messaging
     * Use SQS/SNS if its a new application
     * Use MQ if migrating an existing on-prem messaging platform that uses standard protocols

+**SQS**
+* used as a queue for messaging
+* max retention day for messages is 14 days
+* can contain unlimited number of messages

 **SES**
 * Use for notification and transactional emails